-Employment of math occupations is projected to grow 26 percent over the next ten years, much faster than the average for all occupations, which will result in about 47,700 new jobs.
-Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations can analyze.
+Employment of math occupations is projected to grow 27 percent over the next ten years, much faster than the average for all occupations, and will add about 56,100 jobs.
+Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations analyze.

 Math occupations have a median annual wage of $90,410, which is higher than the median annual wage for all occupations of $39,810.